 We had to navigate three weirs (man-made waterfalls) on our Mersey adventure.

 These were nothing to worry about, and canoe guides were on hand if anyone got into trouble.
 (Plus, you could stand up in most of the river!).

 Give it a go

-If you’ve not taken your family on the river yet, then we really encourage that you give it a go.
+If you've not taken your family on the river yet, then we encourage you give it a go.

-If you and your family are regular paddlers, we also recommend checking out some of the organised canoe tours and experience somewhere a bit different.
+If you and your family are regular paddlers, we recommend checking out some of the organised canoe tours and experiencing somewhere different.